NOAA-MDL/tdlpackio/README.md

 ### Random Access Files

 This is a Fortran direct access, fixed record length file.
+One can think of these files like a book in that there is a table of contents that point to where specific TDLPACK records exist within the file.
+Here, a TDLPACK record is considered a logical record because it can span multiple (Fortran) physical records.
+A TDLPACK random access file can also contain a station call letter record and is the same format as discussed above, however, accessing this record is different.

 ## TDLPACK Format